A7F/mtg-telegram-assistant/README.md

 - language localisation
 - windows app with UI, in case someone doesn't own a server

-the following improvements are supposed to be implemented with Flask:
+the following improvements are supposed to be implemented with Flask, maybe as a companion app:

 - internal leaderboard to handle tournaments
 - event creation